 Zulema: Candelaria-style mineralization system

-Chilean Metals’ main priority is its wholly-owned Zulema project which covers 4,300 hectares in Chile’s Atacama mineral belt—rich in IOCG-type deposits.
+The Zulema project covers 4,300 hectares in Chile’s Atacama mineral belt—rich in IOCG-type deposits.
 The property benefits from excellent infrastructure including the PanAmerican Highway and Chile’s main northern power grid which are both located a mere 15 kilometers from the property.